-Homework gives students the opportunity to practice new skills, it extends and builds upon work done in classrooms and is an important component of the Yinghua curriculum in which we strive for academic rigor.
-Homework can have a positive effect on achievement and helps develop life-long skills of self-discipline, motivation, curiosity and confidence.
-You can support your child by providing a well-supplied, quiet and well-lit space for homework.
-Encourage and show appreciation of the knowledge and skills learned.
-If students are falling behind in homework this will be communicated with you.
+Homework gives students the opportunity to practice new skills and builds upon classroom work.
+It can have a positive effect on achievement and helps develop life-long skills of self-discipline, motivation, curiosity and confidence.
+Parents can support children by providing a well-supplied, quiet and well-lit space for homework.
+Offer encouragement and show appreciation for knowledge and skills.
+If students are falling behind in homework, this will be communicated with you.
 If students fall significantly behind, parents or guardians may be asked to attend a meeting in order to work together with administrators and teachers to help the student complete work.